 3. Get the Friday Chrome extension and have your tasks and meetings in each tab.

-Check out this complete breakdown of using Friday as a digital bullet journal.
+Check out this complete breakdown of using Friday as a digital bullet journal or watch the video below!

 A well-known study in the field of productivity was done by Dr. Gail Matthews, a psychology professor at the Dominican University in California.
 She found that you are 42 percent more likely to achieve your goals just by writing them down.